 The two supplemental maternity insurance policies may replace mom’s income during a pregnancy bed rest, and may make incremental cash payments for each day she spends in the hospital.
 The coverage is perhaps the most sought after supplemental health insurance for families.
 The reason is simple: people expect to utilize the benefits, and they know they have big holes in existing coverage.

 When Already Pregnant

 Many site visitors ask about purchasing supplemental maternity insurance when already pregnant.
 While the Affordable Care Act stipulates that preexisting conditions must be covered with no waiting period or increase in costs, the law does not apply to supplemental health insurance policies.
-Pregnancy is considered a preexisting condition, and your policy must begin prior to conception in order to qualify.
+Pregnancy is a preexisting condition, and your policy must begin prior to conception in order to qualify.

 If you are already pregnant and needing insurance, there may be more options than you think.
 The Affordable Care Act plans are available for purchase during any open enrollment period.
 There may be premium and cost sharing subsidies based upon your income.
 In addition, state disability plans can help with income replacement.

 Supplemental maternity insurance coverage works by replacing a portion of mom’s income during the time she is unable to work, and by making cash payments to the policyholder upon admission to the hospital.